top of page

 The colors employed in rive are almost entirely generated through code with color combinations determined based on color theory.
 The only exceptions are the "Black && White" and "Black, White, && ..." colors.

 In order to understand the descriptions below, please note that the hues within the color wheel range from 0 to 360.
-The hue 0 (pure red) is opposite of 180 (pure green).

 color wheel-01.png